moby/moby/docs/sources/articles/systemd.md

-page_title: Controlling and configuring Docker using Systemd
+page_title: Controlling and configuring Docker using systemd
-page_description: Controlling and configuring Docker using Systemd
+page_description: Controlling and configuring Docker using systemd
 page_keywords: docker, daemon, systemd, configuration

-# Controlling and configuring Docker using Systemd
+# Controlling and configuring Docker using systemd

 Many Linux distributions use systemd to start the Docker daemon.
 This document shows a few examples of how to customise Docker's settings.